Neurojedi/Machine-Learning-Zero2Hero/1. Linear Regression/README.md

 # Linear Regression Algorithm on Python

+## 👋 Introduction:

 Welcome to first part of my repository.
-In this part, I will introduce you Linear Regression algorithm as well as basic preprocessing steps, cross validation, hyperparameter tuning and more.
+In this part, I introduce you Linear Regression algorithm as well as basic preprocessing steps, cross validation, hyperparameter tuning and more.

-## Contents:
+## 🗊 Contents:

 **Linear Models in Machine Learning on Python: Linear Regression 1:** In this notebook, I firstly talk about the general concept and mathematics behind linear regression.
 Afterwards, I show some basic preprocessing steps such as one-hot encoding, cleaning missing values, standardization, transforming target feature into normal distribution.
 I perform all of these steps on Ames Housing Dataset.
 Lastly, I train `LinearRegression()` algorithm on this processed dataset.